-See also, Comment to Rule 4-3.4 - Applicable law in many jurisdictions makes it an offense to destroy material for the purpose of impairing its availability in a pending proceeding.
-3. IS THE MOM'S LAWYER VIOLATING THE FLORIDA RULES OF PROFESSIONAL CONDUCT BY USING THE THREAT OF A BAR COMPLAINT AS LEVERAGE AGAINST THE HUSBAND'S ATTORNEY?
+See also Comment to Rule 4-3.4 - Applicable law in many jurisdictions makes it an offense to destroy material for the purpose of impairing its availability in a pending proceeding.

+Ted: What happened after you spoke with your mom's attorney?

+[Annie Wilson]: Well, my Mom's lawyer called my dad's lawyer to let [him/her] know that [he/she] knew about the e-mails and that [he/she] had told me to delete the e-mails and that if they didn't enter into an agreement about alimony and stuff, then he was going to report him to the Bar.
+So they reached an agreement.

+[GO TO QUESTION #3]

+IS THE MOM'S LAWYER VIOLATING THE FLORIDA RULES OF PROFESSIONAL CONDUCT BY USING THE THREAT OF A BAR COMPLAINT AS LEVERAGE AGAINST THE HUSBAND'S ATTORNEY?

+ANSWER:
-(A)No, because everyone knows that a lawyer is supposed to do whatever they can to zealously represent their client.

-(B)No, because what else is the lawyer supposed to do?

-(C) No, because the other lawyer was acting improperly by telling the teenager to delete the e-mails.
+- (A) No, because everyone knows that a lawyer is supposed to do whatever they can to zealously represent their client. - (B) No, because what else is the lawyer supposed to do? - (C) No, because the other lawyer was acting improperly by telling the teenager to delete the e-mails. - (D) Yes.

-(D) Yes.
 Threatening a bar complaint violates the Rules of Professional Conduct.

-Answer - (D)
+The Answer is (D)

 According to Ethics Opinion 94-5, under most circumstances, it is unethical to threaten a fellow member of the bar with a grievance complaint.
 Under the "Reporting Professional Conduct Rule, Rule 4-8.3, an attorney is obligated to report another attorney if the attorney has actual knowledge of misconduct that raises a substantial question as to the offending attorney's "honesty, trustworthiness, or fitness as a lawyer in other respects."
 See Rule 4-8.3(a).
 However, an attorney, may not report the violation if the information is protected by the confidentiality rule, Rule 4-1.6, unless the attorney has the consent of the client.
 As a result, in cases where an attorney is required to report a violation, failure to do so would result in misconduct under Rule 4-8.4(a).
 Also, an agreement not to file a bar complaint would violate Rule 4-8.4(a) where the filing of a complaint would be required by Rule 4-8.3(a).
 See Florida Bar v.
 Fitzgerald, 541 So.
-2d 6o2 (Fla.
+2d 602 (Fla.
 1989) (holding that a client's agreement not to report an attorney's misconduct is unenforceable).
 Therefore, if an attorney is obligated to report another attorney's professional misconduct, the attorney must report it rather than threaten to do so.